• FB

 Secret to smooth and creamy cheese sdauce

-1. Use real cheese and not cheese food (i.e, the individually wrapped slices).
-If those say they are real cheese without a million additives then you’re OK.
+1. Use real cheese and not cheese food (i.e., the individually wrapped slices).
+If those say they are real cheese without a million additives, then you’re OK.

 5. Remove the hot béchamel from the heat.
-I tend to remove the pan from the heat completely when adding the cheese to prevent it from getting too hot and curdling/breaking.
+I tend to remove the pan from the heat when adding the cheese to prevent it from getting too hot and curdling/breaking.

 Pairs Perfectly With: